hrahmatinia/React_chittr/README.md

 can also follow their friends and peers to keep updated with what their friends are Chitting about.

 Getting Started
-to run this App you should just run the server ,$npm start open the android studio and open the project. run the virtual device. go back to your command prompt,in the project directory and run the project.$ npx react-native run-android
+to run this App you should just run the server ,$npm start. open the android studio and open the project. run the virtual device. go back to your command prompt,in the project directory and run the project.$ npx react-native run-android